Galen: Rome

-Rome was engaged in foreign wars in 161; Marcus Aurelius and his colleague Lucius Verus were in the north fighting the Marcomanni.
-During the autumn of 169 when Roman troops were returning to Aquileia, a great plague broke out, and the emperor summoned Galen back to Rome.
+Rome was engaged in foreign wars in 161; Marcus Aurelius and his then co-Emperor and adoptive brother Lucius Verus were in the north fighting the Marcomanni.
+During the autumn of 169 when Roman troops were returning to Aquileia, a great plague, most likely one of the first appearances of smallpox (then referred to as the Antonine Plague) in the Mediterranean world, broke out, and the emperor summoned Galen back to Rome.
 He was ordered to accompany Marcus and Verus to Germany as the court physician.
 The following spring Marcus was persuaded to release Galen after receiving a report that Asclepius was against the project.
 He was left behind to act as physician to the imperial heir Commodus.
 It was here in court that Galen wrote extensively on medical subjects.
 Ironically, Lucius Verus died in 169, and Marcus Aurelius himself died in 180, both victims of the plague.

 Galen was the physician to Commodus for much of the emperor's life and treated his common illnesses.
-According to Dio Cassius 72.14.3–4, in about 189, under Commodus’ reign, a pestilence occurred which at its height killed 2,000 people a day in Rome.
-This was most likely the same plague that struck Rome during Marcus Aurelius’ reign.
+According to Dio Cassius 72.14.3–4, in about 189, under Commodus' reign, a pestilence occurred which at its height killed 2,000 people a day in Rome.
+This was most likely the same plague (the so-called "Antonine Plague" and most likely smallpox) that struck Rome during Marcus Aurelius' reign.
 Galen was also physician to Septimius Severus during his reign in Rome.
-He compliments Severus and Caracalla on keeping a supply of drugs for their friends and mentions three cases in which they had been of use in 198.
+He complimented Severus and Caracalla on keeping a supply of drugs for their friends and mentioned three cases in which they had been of use in 198.